-If your screencasting application does not support the creation of chapters, consider splitting the original screencast into multiple screencasts, divided by topics.
-Give each screencast a descriptive name and create a playlist of all them.
+If your screencasting application does not support the creation of chapters, consider splitting the screencast into multiple screencasts, divided by individual topics.
+Give each screencast a descriptive name and create a playlist of all those screencasts.
 Most screencast players have the ability to support playlists.
-Playlists serve as faux chapters when your screencasting application does not support the creation of chapters.
+Playlists can serve as faux chapters when your screencasting application does not support the creation of chapters.

-Even if your screencasting application supports the creation of chapters, you should, regardless, avoid long screencasts and favor breaking each topic into its own shorter, individual screencast.
+Even if your screencasting application supports the creation of chapters, you should avoid long screencasts and favor multiple shorter screencasts whenever possible.
+Make each topic in your long screencast into its own shorter, individual screencast.
 It is often a better idea to create multiple smaller screencasts because the web site that you are uploading to might have a limit on the file size and will reject bigger screencasts.

-3.12 Embellishments
+3.13 EMBELLISHMENTS

-You have completed your screencast by making use of a few of the discussed patterns and have presented a focused screencast.
-Now, you would like to embellish the completed screencast and personalize it.
-How should you embellish your completed screencast?
+You have completed your screencast by selecting a few of the patterns that we have discussed.
+Thus, you have presented your screencast with the focus on getting the message across to the viewer.
+Now, you would like to embellish the completed screencast and personalize it as your own production.

+How would you embellish your completed screencast?